pbagosy/mishaqqa/04_the_game/house_rules.md

 Magical weapons can only be made from masterworks.
 Masterwork bonuses are not cumulative - a +1 Longsword is still +1 to hit and damage, but it is now magical.
 For every +1 (including the base) or special property, the break chance reduces by 1%, to a minimum of 1%.
 For example, a Longsword +1 has a 4% break chance.

 ## Armor
 Armor has a chance of losing its effectiveness if it sustains enough damage.
-Each time the wearer loses a cumulative* amount of damage equal to 50% of their maximum HP, roll percentile dice.
+Each time the wearer loses a cumulative **†** amount of damage equal to 50% of their maximum HP, roll percentile dice.
 If the number is less than or equal to the reduction chance, the armor’s AC bonus is reduced by 1.
 If the armor reaches +0 to AC, it is destroyed.
 Masterwork and magical armor can be reforged by a master armorer, but broken magical armor loses its magical properties when it is destroyed.

 Repairing armor that is damaged but not destroyed takes 1 hour per point of bonus to AC with the appropriate tools.
 One point can be restored during an 8-hour rest on a successful Craft (Armor) check at DC 10 + Max AC bonus.
 Other relevant checks may be substituted (i.e., Profession (Leatherworker) for leather armor, Profession (Blacksmith) for plate, etc.).

-* It is assumed that lightly damaged armor can be tended to during an 8-hour rest with the appropriate tools, so only count this cumulative damage since that point.
+**†** It is assumed that lightly damaged armor can be tended to during an 8-hour rest with the appropriate tools, so only count this cumulative damage since that point.
 I.e., if a character with 50 HP max loses 25, roll for reduction.
 If they heal, and then lose another 25 HP, roll again.
 If they lose 10 more HP and then have a long rest, that 10 HP does not carry over and the cumulative damage starts again at 0.

 If using both a shield and armor and a reduction check is called for, roll d2.
 On a 1, the shield must make the check, on a 2, the armor must make the check.
 If only using a shield, the shield always makes the check when called for.